smaht-dac/submitr/docs/source/usage.rst

 Notice the **Submission UUID** value in the **Validation Output** section as well as the **uuid** values in the **Upload Info** section;
 these may be used in a subsequent ``resume-uploads`` invocation; see the `Uploading Files <uploading_files.html>`_ section for more on this.

-When specifying the ``--check`` the additional sanity checking output will look something like this:
+When specifying the ``--validate`` option (default for non-admin users) the additional validation checking output will look something like this:

 .. image:: _static/images/submitr_check.png
     :target: _static/images/submitr_check.png